 This week we’re chatting with our Director of Remote Management Services, Abby Keyton, PT.
-Abby is a PT, and started working with Brian as a travel therapist at his clinic in Maryland.
+Abby is a physical therapist and started working with Brian as a travel therapist at his clinic in Maryland.
 During her time in the clinic, she worked her way up to clinical director followed by COO.
 For the past three years, she’s been working with MEG first as a practice coach and then managing offices remotely and working with owners throughout the country.
 In this episode, she’s sharing some real life experiences that she’s had running clinics around the nation as well as some solid tips for how to be an effective and successful clinical director.

 - When you are interviewing and hiring, hire staff members based on a person’s beingness not on the resume bullet points.
 You can always train and enhance their skills if they are the right person.